ECP-copa/ExaSP2/README.md

 framework for SP2 algorithms.
 A set of application programming interfaces (APIs) (under development) are available for SP2 solvers, data decomposition (BML), data exchange (BML), matrix operations (BML), and parallel communications.
-Default implementations are provided.
 New implementations can be added easily.
-New data structures, decompositions, and matrix operations are added to the BML.
+New data structures, decompositions, and matrix operations are added through the BML.

 At build time, one can compose an SP2 test program by choosing the implementation for the SP2 solver (ex.
 BASIC) and parallel communication